 The three-day event is taking place in Malpas on 9th 10th and 11th November 2018 marking the 100th Anniversary of The Armistice.

 The search for First World War artefacts to display in November has begun.

-Displays and exhibitions will appeal to all ages and the commemoration weekend includes choral and drama productions.
+It is hoped that the displays and exhibitions will appeal to all ages and the commemoration weekend will also include choral and drama productions.

 Shop windows, period costume and re-enactments are set to transform Malpas village back to 1918.

 A commemorative parade of period vehicles, horses, carts, carriages and attired residents will move through the streets at 11:30 am making its respectful way to the Recreation Ground.

 On the recreation ground a trench network will form part of displays and stands in the Great War commemoration time slip.

 Youngsters will be asked if they would like to take part in military style survival training to help them understand the conditions of war.

 The Sunday Remembrance Parade will march from the High Street to a service commencing in St. Oswald's Church at 10:45 am on 11th November.

 Wreaths will be laid at the war memorial and with military precision the retiring parade will be decommissioned on the High Street.